Splatjov/Unity-Analyzer/README.md

 Bonus Task 1 -- Implemented

-Bonus Task 2 -- TODO
+Bonus Task 2 -- Implemented (parallel traversal for files; I believe it will improve performance when there are many files.)

 So, essentially, this code checks for ScenesRoot and recursively goes into children, building a hierarchy.
 It then memorizes GUIDs and all CS files.
 Next, it checks if either the GUID of the script in m_script exists or if there's a field with the GUID of the script.